natefoo/slurm-drmaa-old/README.md

 That said, once compiled, it will work with a standard Slurm 14.11 (or earlier versions with the `working_cluster_rec` patch).

+Proper support for multiple cluster submission with Slurm 15.08 and later is available in the `slurm-drmaa-1.2.0-multicluster-15.08` branch.

 Potential Job ID incompatibilites